nrfconnect/ncs-door-lock-and-access-control/docs/door_lock_app_arch.rst

   .. note::
      Currently only a single public key is supported.
      For this reason, you should set this value to ``1``.

-* ``CONFIG_AUTOMATIC_RANGING_SESSION_INITIATION``- Enabling this option allows the Reader Device to automatically initiate the UWB ranging session in case the User Device fails to initiate it once the Access Protocol has been finalized.

-* ``CONFIG_RANGING_START_TIMEOUT_MS``- This option specifies in milliseconds the time the Reader Device waits before initiating the ranging session.
-  To start ranging immediately after the Access Protocol is finalized, set the value to ``0``.

 Configuring Access Manager
 ==========================